 "No, can't say I have," she replied in a delayed and somewhat perfunctory tone, continuing to focus her attention on the status of the reconnaissance personnel, occasionally scanning the terrain through the Vortex Field Viewer.

 Ensign Roberts hesitated for a moment, then decided to tell the joke.
 "Two astronauts were in a space ship circling high above the earth.
 One had to go on a space walk while the other stayed inside.
 When the space walker tried to get back inside the space ship, he discovered the cabin door was locked, so he knocked.
 There was no answer.
 He knocked again, louder this time.
 There was still no answer.
 Finally he hammered at the door as hard as he could and heard a voice from inside the space ship asking, who’s there?"

 Security Officer Lindsey turned around slowly as she stared directly at Ensign Roberts before rolling her eyes and replying, dismissively, "oh puh-leeze," shaking her head and turning back in the direction of the window pane, the young Ensign now embarrassingly wishing he had kept his mouth shut.

-Fifteen minutes later both groups returned to the rover with no evidence of activity or unusual sightings, re-boarding as they exited the cover of the tree line and continued onward into the open terrain, the ground level underneath the rover now level.
+Fifteen minutes later both groups returned to the rover.
+There was no evidence of activity or unusual sightings, re-boarding as they exited the cover of the tree line and continuing onward into the open terrain, the ground level underneath the rover now level.

-"3.3 kilometers per the range finder, smooth terrain ahead," Roberts replied.
+"3.3 kilometers per the range sensor, smooth terrain ahead," Roberts replied.

-"Captain, scanner readings indicate no movement, no evidence of humanoid or alien life forms," Beta reported.
+"Captain -- scanner readings indicate no movement and no evidence of humanoid or alien life forms," Beta reported.